indeedeng/imhotep/docs/quick-start.md

   </tr>
   <tr>
     <td valign="top">`IndexBucket`</td>
-    <td valign="top">Name of the bucket you created for your Imhotep indexes.
+    <td valign="top">Name of the bucket you created for your Imhotep datasets.
 Ensure that the name you enter matches the name of the index bucket you created.</td>
   </tr>
 <tr>
     <td valign="top">`InstanceType`</td>